Homotopy categories of unbounded complexes of projective modules: The main theorem and the proof

 \begin{proposition} Let $R$ be a generically Gorenstein ring, and assume that $H(X^*) =0$ for $X \in \K$.
 Then we have for all $r>0$. \end{proposition}

 \begin{proof} Recall from the argument after Theorem \ref{omega triangle} that one can take a partial $\F$-resolution of $X$

-such that it induces an exact sequence of graded $R$-modules { } Since $R$ is generically Gorenstein and $H(X^*)=0$, it follows from Theorem \ref{Omega reflexive} that $\Omega ^r X$ is *reflexive for each $r>0$.
-Note also that $X$ is *torsion-free.
+{where each $F_i$'s contains no null complex as a direct summand.
+Then} it induces an exact sequence of graded $R$-modules { } {with $H(F_i) = F_i$ for all $0 \leq i \leq r-1$. } Since $R$ is generically Gorenstein and $H(X^*)=0$, it follows from Theorem \ref{Omega reflexive} that $\Omega ^r X$ is *reflexive for each $r>0$.
+Note also that $X$ is *torsion-free {by Lemma \ref{main lemma to prove theorem}}.
 Then, by Proposition \ref{ext vanish}, we have $\Ext _R ^1 (H(\Omega ^{r-1}X), R) = 0$ for all $r>0$.
 Thus it follows from the long exact sequence above of graded $R$-modules that $\Ext _R ^r (H(X), R) =0$ for $r>0$. \end{proof}

 The following is the main theorem of this paper, which we can now prove as a result of the previous theorems and propositions.

 \begin{theorem} Let $R$ be a generically Gorenstein ring, and let $X \in \K $.
 Then, $H ( X ) = 0$ if and only if $H ( X^{*} ) = 0$. \end{theorem}